oduit/pytest-oduit/README.md

 ### Command Line Options

 - `--odoo-log-level`: Set the log level for Odoo processes during tests (default: 'critical')
-- `--odoo-install`: Set a module to install during tests
+- `--odoo-install`: Manually specify modules to install during tests (overrides automatic detection)
-- `--oduit-env`: Set the oduit config file, when not specified a local `.oduit.toml` configuration is needed.oduit.toml` configuration is needed.
+- `--oduit-env`: Set the oduit config file, when not specified a local `.oduit.toml` configuration is needed

+### Automatic Module Installation

+When running tests, the plugin automatically detects which addon modules are being tested and initializes them in Odoo by adding them to the `--init` parameter.
+This works by:

+1. Analyzing the test paths provided to pytest
+2. Extracting addon names by locating `__manifest__.py` files
+3. Automatically appending `--init=<detected_modules>` to the Odoo configuration

+This feature only activates when:
+- A `.oduit.toml` configuration file is present or `--oduit-env` is specified
+- `--odoo-install` is not explicitly provided (manual specification takes precedence)

+The automatic detection supports:
+- Addon directories: `pytest addons/my_module`
+- Test files: `pytest addons/my_module/tests/test_something.py`
+- Multiple addons: `pytest addons/module_a addons/module_b`

 ### Configuration